Calculating the population using command control in cycles

-The figure below shows the model itself.
+The picture below shows the model itself.

 function run_model( name_model)